lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Research Interests

 - **causal modelling and causal structure learning**
+- **causal modelling and fairness**
+- Explainability
-- **combining causal inference and predictive models**
+- combining causal inference and predictive models
-- XAI and fairness
 - much of the above in the context of Educational Data Mining
-- AI-Planning and Reinforcement Learning for Goal and Plan Recognition
+- (AI-Planning and Reinforcement Learning for Goal and Plan Recognition)

 If you are interested in any of these topics, feel free to reach out to me.